Revan1405/E-Commerce-Sale-/README.md

 ---

 ## 📈 Dashboard Features
-* 👥 Customer Segment Analysis
+* 👥 Customer Segment Analysis :-
 Interactive slicer for Consumer, Corporate, and Home Office Segment-wise comparison of sales and profit
-* 📦 Category Profitability
+* 📦 Category Profitability :-
 Analysis of profit across product categories
 Helps identify high and low-margin categories
-* 🚚 Delivery Performance
+* 🚚 Delivery Performance:-
 Breakdown of on-time, late, and cancelled deliveries Shipment delay analysis
-* 📍 Regional Insights
+* 📍 Regional Insights:-
 Sales and profit distribution by region and state

 ---